robertherdzik/SkrybaMD/README.md

 This simple to use script is intended to be very easy to use and reduce as much as possible git conflicts among the team members interaction with documentation.
 - By separate file for each Table of Content subject we can organize information in small encapsulated .md files.
 - There will be no longer situation that someone won't add another subject in the middle of the documentation, because all subjects iteration is done by the script.
-- You can define as many intentions in the file as you want!
+- You can define as many incision in the file as you want!
 - You can tap into Table of Content subject and you will be redirected to particular place in the documentation file.

 # How it works?